-A three metre high dragon – specially commissioned by the Royal Armouries – greets visitors to the exhibition in the White Tower.
-The dragon is made from components representing the organisations in the exhibition, which includes the Royal Mint, the Jewel House and the Record Office, amongst others.
-Ordnance Survey is represented through the use of maps on the dragon’s wings.
+An amazing three metre high ‘bejewelled’ dragon greets visitors to the exhibition in the White Tower.
+The dragon is made up from parts representing the organisations in the exhibitions – our mapping forms part of the wings.